 There was a cut-over street that contained a very old single-lane bridge, and upon crossing it we were then only a few miles from home.
-We were now somewhat rural, and if my dad had conveyed anything to me during his driving lectures it was that it was better to be patient than sorry when driving on dark country roads.
+We were now relatively rural, and if my dad had conveyed anything to me during his driving lectures it was that it was better to be patient than sorry when driving on dark country roads.
 We were going way too fast, and the universe chose to let us know in a terrible way.

 Like it had come from nowhere, a tall black dog was standing directly in the middle of the road, and nothing short of divine intervention could have kept us from hitting it.
 To this day, I believe it to have been a greyhound- black, with brown on its neck and paws.
-The speed with which we hit it essentially demolished the dog, and sent it flying a nearly surreal distance from the car.
+The speed at which we hit it essentially demolished the dog, and sent pieces flying a nearly surreal distance from the car.
 The noise and smell were sickening and washed over me in slow-motion, and I both covered and closed my eyes once I realized what had happened.
-The volume and ferocity of swearing from the adult in the front seat was shocking, and his anger quickly became directed at his son and at me.
+The volume and ferocity of swearing from the adult in the front seat was shocking, and his anger quickly became directed at his son, and at me.

-We pulled off the road and got out of the car to survey the damage- there was a large dent and a broken headlight on the left side of the car, but that seemed secondary to the mess that we now stood amongst.
+We pulled off the road and got out of the car to survey the damage.
+There was a large dent and a broken headlight on the left side of the car, but that seemed secondary to the mess that we now stood amongst.
 It appeared for a second that he was prepared to get back in the car and drive away, but reconsidered… kind of.

 He conveyed that we needed to attempt to let the owners know what had happened, and I learned quickly that by “we”, he meant “me”.
 I felt truly awful for every aspect of what had unfolded- beginning with the cardinal sin of imposing on him for a ride- and the idea of having to tell someone that we had just killed their dog nearly made me cry.
-He sent me up to the nearest house as he stayed back by the car- It was in that moment that I lost all reverence for the outward appearance of men; Kind of a blessing, I suppose.
+He sent me up to the nearest house as he stayed back by the car; It was in that moment that I lost all reverence for the outward appearance of men.
+Kind of a blessing, I suppose.